 Now that you've set everything up properly, try playing the built-in Demo Song.
-This showcases the high-quality Voices and the AWM2 tone generation system of the MU50.
+This showcases the high-quality Voices and the AWM2 tone generation system of the MU80.

-1 Press the UTIL button.

-- 2 Select "DEMO" with the SELECT buttons and press the ENTER button. - 3 Press the ENTER button to start the Demo Song.
+Operation 1 Press the UTILITY button. ₽SYSTEM ₽DUMPOUT ₽INITIAL ₽DEMO 2 Select "DEMO" with the SELECT buttons and press the ENTER button.
+3 Press the ENIER button to start the Demo Song.
 The Demo Song starts playing immediately and repeats indefinitely until stopped (in step 4 below).
-As the song plays back, the display also shows in succession the bank number, program number and voice name for each of the 16 Parts.

-During Demo Song playback, all panel controls (except the EXIT button and the VOLUME control) cannot be used.
+Playback of the individual Parts of the song is shown graphically by the "level meter" bars in the dis- play.
+NOTE During Demo Song playback, all panel controls (except the EXIT button and the VOLUME control) cannot be used.
 4 To stop playback of the song, press the EXIT button.

-5 To exit from the Demo Song function, press the EXIT button again.
+EXIT 5 To exit from the Demo Song function, press the EXIT button again.

-Playing Your MU50 With a MIDI Keyboard
+Playing Your MU80 With a MIDI Keyboard